christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     I would recommand to install Miniconda, which installs `conda`, while Anaconda also installs a hundred packages such as numpy, scipy, ipython notebook, and so on.
 To install Anaconda from `conda`, simply `conda install anaconda`.

     Its [install under Linux](https://conda.io/docs/user-guide/install/linux.html#install-linux-silent) is very easy and simply creates a `~/miniconda2/` directory and adds its binaries to the PATH environment variable by setting it in the `.bashrc` file.
+Conda install contains `pip` and `pip3`.

     Uninstalling conda simply consists in removing its directory :